SirGnip/ClipDashboard/notes.md

 # next actions

+- do regex replace with backreferences (so I can convert "aa,bb" to "bb,aa")
 - abbreviate text display for long items
 - get "actions" working
     - open in editor
     - open as url, file, folder
-- refactor clipboard list operations to extract duplicate code
+- refactor clipboard list operations to eliminate duplicated code

 # roadmap